Zaid-Ajaj/the-elmish-book/chapters/dev-flow/compiler-directives.md

   false
   #endif
 ```
 You might think: "Well, this was unnecessary to go through all configuration steps if was already built-in".
 Understanding how to customize the `define` option and add more values to it is crucial: a lot of times we would want to introduce more variables for different scenarios.
 One of these scenarios would be when we are running the F# code in a different *environment* other than a browser like in a Node.js environment.
 This is common when you want to unit-test some functions of your Elmish application and run the unit tests inside a CI server using Node.js.
-If you are using browser-specific APIs in your code, the tests will fail so you will have to accomodate the functions you use to suit multiple envionments.
+If you are using browser-specific APIs in your code, the tests will fail so you will have to accommodate the functions you use to suit multiple environments.
 This is where multiple compiler directives can come into play.